purduesigbots/pros-docs/v5/okapi/api/control/async/async-motion-profile-controller.rst

 Call executePath() with the same pathId to run it.

 If the waypoints form a path which is impossible to achieve, an instance of ``std::runtime_error`` is thrown (and an error is logged) which describes the waypoints.
+If there are no waypoints, no path is generated.

 .. tabs ::
    .. tab :: Prototype
       .. highlight:: cpp
       ::

-        void generatePath(std::initializer_list<Point> iwaypoints, std::string ipathId)
+        void generatePath(std::initializer_list<Point> iwaypoints, const std::string &ipathId)

 ============ ===============================================================
  Parameters